jdmaudio/cloud-motion/README.md

 # cloud-motion

-Various methods of obtain a cloud motion vector
+Various methods of obtaining a cloud motion vector